GOkwori/Toons-Quiz/README.md

 ## Technologies Used

-The development of CN Toons Quiz Game leverages a combination of modern web technologies and software tools to ensure a robust, interactive, and user-friendly experience.
+The development of Toons Quiz Game leverages a combination of modern web technologies and software tools to ensure a robust, interactive, and user-friendly experience.
 Here’s a brief overview of the key technologies and tools employed in the game’s creation:

 ### Languages Used